 GIRLS Season Six Review

 Three things in life are certain: death, taxes, and your favorite show ending.
-(Unless your favorite show is THE BIG BANG THEORY, in which case, who hurt you?)
-In my review of season five of GIRLS, I speculated that the sixth season may be the last.
+(Unless your favorite show is THE BIG BANG THEORY, in which case, who hurt you? ) In my review of season five of GIRLS, I speculated that the sixth season may be the last.
 It turned out to be true, and last week saw the “thrilling” conclusion of Lena Dunham’s brainchild.
 Season six wasn’t quite the powerhouse of incredible television season five was, but it provided a satisfying conclusion to the series for the characters, creators, and fans alike.
+So could I say that it was one of my favorites?
+Well, firstly you may want to sometime read the likes of these favourite tv show statistics to see how your favorite could match up to that of others.
+Secondly, let’s get into the review.

 Some reviews expressed disappointment with the the final episode-to which I say, what did you expect?
 Explosions and VFX?
 GIRLS has always excelled with its quiet but poignant take on the everyday struggles of young adulthood.
 In true GIRLS fashion, nobody really ends the series having it all “figured out”-but season six drops some heavy hints that they are all well on their way.